Edoulazone/Edoulazone/README.md

 - 🇧🇪 I'm from Brussels

-- 🔭 I’m currently working on some CPP projects and NetPractice
+- 🔭 I’m currently working on some CPP projects and a brand new WebServer

 - 🔮 Fun fact: **I tend to learn extremely useless stuff when I'm tired of working**